Animahenasyon: Composition

 The major parts of the Animahenasyon is the granting of the Lifetime Achievement Award and the Outstanding Emerging Artist in Animation Award.
 The screening of animated works for both amateur and professional divisions included different running time categories, namely the 1 to 5 minutes run, the 6 to 20 minutes run, the 21 to 60 minutes run, and finally the 60 minutes run – also known as full-animated feature.
 Other categories included the presentation of music videos, title sequences, public information, demonstration reels, and television series.
 For the exhibitions, the categories are full-length animation, special citation, and the presentation of past Animahenasyon winners.

-Lifetime achievement awardees

-In 2007, the Lifetime Achievement award was given to Filipino cartoonist, Larry Alcala.
-2008, Severino "Nonoy" Marcelo, a Filipino cartoonist, 2009, Jose Zabala Santos also a cartoonist, 2010, the Lifetime Achievement award is for Roxlee, a cartoonist and filmmaker from Naga City, and last year's Gerry Garcia, a cartoonist and animator for 2011 Lifetime Achievement Awardee.